 If you’re not sure how to research this yourself, a good place to start is to check whether the manufacturer is still advertising or directly selling the device on the official company site.
-When in doubt, ask a knowledgeable IT person for help identifying whether or not a product is likely to be safe.
+If you’re still uncertain, ask a knowledgeable IT person for help identifying whether or not a product is from a reputable company and likely to be safe.

 Unfortunately, most consumers have little if any concept of how dangerous it is to use products that will have perpetual zero-day vulnerabilities.
 Using discontinued or unpatched Internet-enabled devices is a bit like driving at high speeds daily without ever wearing a seatbelt; it’s dangerous, and sooner or later, you’re likely to get hurt.
 That’s why one of our goals at Intego is to help educate consumers and give them the knowledge and tools they need to stay safe online.

 And on that note, you can help be part of the solution.
 Please take a moment to share this article to help your friends and loved ones stay safe!

 Intego’s Black Friday/Cyber Monday/Cyber Week deals for 2020

 If you happen to read this between November 26 and December 5, 2020, first-time buyers (and past customers with expired subscriptions) can get a very special discount on Intego’s Mac software: up to 65% off Mac Premium Bundle X9—the ultimate Mac protection and utility suite.
 You can also get a discount on Intego Antivirus for Windows.
 Remember to use these links to maximize your savings, and be sure to tell your Mac and PC using friends about these great deals!

 For additional tips about shopping safely online, see our related article:

 On this week’s episode of the Intego Mac Podcast (episode 163), we discussed how to make good choices about buying on-sale electronic devices.
 Be sure to subscribe to make sure you never miss the latest episode!